CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Introduction

 \section{Introduction}

-Pretrained language models (PLM) have seen increasing popularity for NLP tasks and applications.
-Recently, researchers have become interested in the extent to which PLMs can: 1) act as knowledge bases, 2) reason like humans.
+Pretrained language models (PLM) have seen increasing popularity for NLP tasks and applications, including text generation.
+Researchers have become interested in the extent to which PLMs can: 1) act as knowledge bases, 2) reason like humans.

-Researchers have been examining whether PLMs can act as knowledge bases, and if we can extract relevant knowledge from them, e.g. \citet{jiang-etal-2021-know}.
-Rather than using external databases, exposure to large amounts of data during training combined with their large number of parameters, has given PLMs the ability to store knowledge that can be extracted through effective probing strategies such as text infilling \cite{donahue-etal-2020-enabling}, prompting \cite{prompting_survey}, and question answering.
+Rather than using external databases, exposure to large amounts of data during training combined with their large number of parameters, has given PLMs the ability to store knowledge that can be extracted through effective probing strategies such as text infilling \cite{donahue-etal-2020-enabling}, prompting \cite{prompting_survey}, and QA \cite{jiang-etal-2021-know}.
 PLMs imitate a more high-level information store, allowing for greater abstractness, flexibility, and generalizability.
-They are also able to better exploit contextual information than simply retrieving from an external source of data.
+They are also able to better exploit contextual information than simple retrieval.

-Another area of literature looks at their reasoning capabilities.
-Studies have shown that as PLMs scale up, they have have emergent abilities \cite{wei_emergent}, including reasoning.
+Studies have also shown that as PLMs scale up, they have have emergent abilities \cite{wei_emergent}, including reasoning.
 There has been increasing attention on their commonsense reasoning through works like COMET \cite{bosselut-etal-2019-comet}.
 However, studies show that even large PLMs struggle with commonsense tasks that humans can reason through very easily \cite{talmor2019olmpics}.
 There are works that investigate more complicated reasoning tasks, e.g. arithmetic and symbolic reasoning \cite{chain_of_thought}.
 PLMs inherently have some extent of reasoning capability, and many more complex reasoning tasks are easier to carry out over abstract PLM embedding space.

 In this paper, we are interested in the intersection of these areas.
 Can PLMs act as knowledge bases and also reliably reason using their own knowledge?
 We investigate whether PLMs can learn and reason through health-related knowledge.
 Work on generation-based reasoning for health has been limited, with most prior work exploring retrieval-based methods.
-Generation-based reasoning is more difficult, as such a specialized domain contains esoteric information not prevalent in the PLM's training data, and involves a higher degree of specialized reasoning to handle domain-specific problems.
+Generation-based reasoning is more difficult, as such a specialized domain contains esoteric information not prevalent in the PLM's training data, and involves a higher degree of specialized reasoning to handle domain-specific problems.\blfootnote{Code: \url{https://github.com/styfeng/CHARD}}